aderon2/spookyhook/README.md

 pre-commit install
 ```
 5. As an example of arbitrary code being executed, any future commits on that repo by that end user will cause a timestamped file to be created in that directory.

+## Attack Scenario
+Write access to a repo that uses pre-commit is compromised.
+Attacker modifies .pre-commit-config.yaml to point towards a malicious hook (such as spookyhook).
+As part of their normal process, the victim uses pre-commit to install the git hooks specified by the repository in .pre-commit-config.yaml.
+End user makes a commit.
+Arbitrary code execution occurs.